wahidhaa/playing_cards_in_R/README.md

    deal_blackjack(), and shuffle_blackjack() functions
    for each game.

-# How to run:
+## How to run:
-1. Run the code in R or RStudio.
+1. Source 'playing_cards_script' in R or RStudio.
+2. Run the script.
-2. Commands:
+3. Commands:

        shuffle_war()     # resets to a shuffled deck of 52 cards deal_war()        # deal the top card